byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 ![](./images/Test-driving-images/Add-application.jpg)

 Now we need to generate a `client_id` and `client_secret` for our application.
 These uniquely identify this application to the API Manager.
 The `client_id` is similar to a `net_id` and is considered public.
-The `client_secret` is similar to a password and should be kept confidential.
+The `client_secret` is like a password and should be kept confidential.
 If the `client_secret` is compromised the application will need to be deleted and a new one created in order to generate new credentials.

 To generate the credentials click on the `My Subscriptions` button at the top of the window.
 Be sure that the correct application is selected and click on the `Generate keys` button.
 After a few seconds the keys will be displayed.
 The `client_id` is labeled the `Consumer Key` on the page and the `client_secret` is labeled the `Consumer Secret`.
-Save those two values, you'll need them later (you can always return to this page to retrieve the values when you need them).
+Save those two values; you'll need them later (you can always return to this page to retrieve the values when you need them).

 ![](./images/Test-driving-images/Generate-keys.jpg)

 Now we need to find the Persons API and subscribe to it.
 Since there are hundreds of APIs in the store we'll search for the API.
-Click on the `APIs` button at the top of the page to bring up the list of APIs in the store.
+Click on the `APIs` button at the top of the page to display the list of APIs in the store.
 Enter "Persons" in the search field at the top of the page and press enter.

 ![](./images/Test-driving-images/Persons-search.jpg)